mandiant/flare-fakenet-ng/README.md

 install dependencies as follows:

 1) Install 64-bit or 32-bit [Python](https://www.python.org/downloads/windows/) 3.10.11 for the 64-bit or 32-bit versions
-   of Windows respectively.
+   of Windows/Linux respectively.

-2) Install Python dependencies by running the following commands with admin privileges:
+2) In Windows, install Python dependencies by running the following commands with admin privileges:

         python -m pip install pydivert dnslib dpkt pyopenssl pyftpdlib netifaces jinja2